STnobile/TIK-TAK-TOE/README.md

 > remote: Compressing objects: 100% (8/8), done.
 > remove: Total 10 (delta 1), reused 10 (delta 1)
 > Unpacking objects: 100% (10/10), done.

+## Features to implement

+* Add a section that allow the user to choose to play with O oe X's.

+* Add a section that show the score of the user and the AI.

+* Add a light/dark mode.